 It can be easy to raise your conversion rates and hurt your lead quality at the same time.

 How often have you not been able to get in contact with new leads or get bogus lead information sent to you?

 If your visitors take the time and effort to go through your multi step landing pages, there’s a good chance they’re more ready and eager to hear what you have to say.

 This is because they now believe you have all the information you need to help them out.

 And if you use your final step form as a great reason for them to give you their personal contact info (Like, “We’re putting your quote together.
 Where can we send it?”) then they’ll be expecting your phone call and/or email.

-Asking them for their zip code is, quantity of what they need, or how soon they need help, would be great first steps in your multi step landing page funnel.
+Asking users for their zip code, the quantity of what they need, or how soon they need help are great first steps for your multi step landing page funnel.

-Remember that your first step micro-commitment should be the least threatening question possible.
-It’s only job is to get momentum behind your visitor clicking on the “continue” button to ultimately finish the process so you can get their contact info.
+Remember that your first step is a micro-conversion that should be as unthreatening as possible.
+Its only job is to create momentum and get your visitor to click on the “continue” button.
+From there, they’ve opted in and are much more likely to finish the process and give you their contact info.